Maleyka-gh/Facial_Emotion_Recognition/README.md

 ### Project
 1. This research project employs deep learning to recognize seven fundamental emotions from facial images: anger, disgust, happiness, sadness, and surprise.
 We've developed and compared two convolutional neural networks (CNNs): Shallow CNN (*shallowcnn.jpynb*) and Deep CNN (*deepcnn.jpynb*).
 The study also delves into the impact of data augmentation, hyperparameter tuning, and the transfer learning approach via the MobileNet architecture (mobilenet.jpynb).
 2. Furthermore, the project also evaluates the feasibility of this system in real-time settings (*real_time_fer*).
-The Haar Cascade Frontal Face detection system was used to detect and extract face images from each live video frame, and the Deep CNN network classified these images into emotions.
+The Haar Cascade Frontal Face detection system was used to detect and extract face images from each live video frame, and the Deep CNN (best-performing model) network classified these images into emotions.
 The detected face region was marked with a blue detection window, and the corresponding emotion category was displayed.
 The Deep CNN network successfully detected all seven emotions in the live video.